Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 These steps should be followed whether updating using ServiceControl Management or via PowerShell:

-1. Upgrade all ServiceControl instances to 4.33.0 or later.
-This is the minimum version that can be updated to ServiceControl 5.
+1. Upgrade all ServiceControl instances to 4.33.0 or later. *This is required to support the upgrade path that keeps all failed messages safe.*
 2. To preserve audit data, install a new Audit instance that uses RavenDB 5 persistence as described in [zero-downtime upgrades](../zero-downtime.md), if this has not already been done.
 3. In ServicePulse, clean up all [failed messages](/servicepulse/intro-failed-messages.md).
 It's acceptable if a few failed messages still come in, but ideally, all failed messages should either be retried or archived.
 4. Disable error message ingestion: